Ferrovial, Macquarie put up for sale concession in Chicago toll road

-WASHINGTON, April 3 U.S. construction spending rose to a near 11-year high in February amid robust gains in home building investment.
+BRIEF-CHC Student Housing announces termination of proposed business combination with Dundee Acquisition Ltd.

+* CHC Student Housing announces termination of proposed business combination with Dundee Acquisition Ltd.

-MADRID Spanish infrastructure group Ferrovial (FER.MC) and Australia's Macquarie (MQG.AX) have put up for sale their concession for the Chicago Skyway toll road in the U.S., a source with knowledge of the matter said on Friday.
+MADRID, June 26 Spanish infrastructure group Ferrovial and Australia's Macquarie have put up for sale their concession for the Chicago Skyway toll road in the U.S., a source with knowledge of the matter said on Friday.

 Ferrovial has a 55 percent stake in the concession while Macquarie holds the remaining 45 percent.
 They had won the concession in 2005 with a bid worth $1.83 billion.